wktk/github-project-connect-action/README.md

 # GitHub Project Connect Action

-Connect Pull Request statuses to Issues on GitHub Project boards.
+Connect Pull Request statuses to Issues on GitHub Project (classic) boards.

 This idea is inspired by Waffle.io, which has shut down in 2019.